marcusrein/Subgraph-Dev-Workshop/README.md

 #### 1. Gather information

-Use [Miniscan](https://startblock.vercel.app/) to find important information relevant to your subgraph (smart contract name, ABI, startblock).
+Use [Cana](https://www.npmjs.com/package/contract-analyzer) to find important information relevant to your subgraph (smart contract name, ABI, startblock).

 -   Cryptopunks contract on [Etherscan](https://etherscan.io/address/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb): 0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb

 #### 2. Go to [Subgraph Studio](https://thegraph.com/studio/), and create a new subgraph

 -   Follow the instructions in Subgraph Studio to spin up a new subgraph on your local computer using `graph-cli`.

--   Enter information gathered from Miniscan into `graph-cli` as prompted.

 -   Choose "yes" when asked if wanting to index events as entites.
 -   `graph deploy`... to deploy your subgraph